The Global Epistemics Book Series | R&L

 Luis Lobo-Guerrero, Suvi Alt, and Maarten Meijer, eds.
 2019.
 Imaginaries of Connectivity: The Creation of Novel Spaces of Governance. [more info]

 Jenny Bangham, Xan Chacko, and Judith Kaplan, eds.
-Invisible Labour: Power and Politics in Twentieth Century Science.
+2022.
+Invisible Labour in Modern Science.

 Stéphane Dufoix and Eric Macé, eds.
-Toward a Non-Hegemonic World Sociology: A Handbook.
+An Invitation to Non-Hegemonic World Sociology.